fleet-ai/context/README.md

 ### Limit libraries

 You can use the `-l` or `--libraries` followed by a list of libraries to limit your session to a certain number of libraries.
 Defaults to all.
+View a list of all supported libraries on [our website](https://fleet.so/context).

 ```shell
 context -l langchain pydantic openai